Carvu94/CI-PP3-Hangman/README.md

     - If user guess is correct, the user will get the feedback and letter will be displayed instead of underscore.
     - If user guess is incorrect, the user will get the feedback.
     - All user guessess will be displayed on the top of screen.
-    - In case user enter same input two times, the message will be displayed and user will be asked for another input.
+    - In case user enter same input two or more times, the message will be displayed and user will be asked for another input.

 ![Play Game](/docs/start-game.png)